Support our work by becoming our Patron! Learn More

 1. Lost and found:

-If the item belongs to the guest who has already checked-out, then a letter has to be sent to the forwarding address left by the guest while checkout or which is there in the registration card.
-If no reply is received by the hotel within a certain time limit, that may be auctioned to the hotel employees as per the hotel rules.
+If the item belongs to the guest who has already checked out, then a letter has to be sent to the forwarding address left by the guest while checkout or which is there in the registration card.
+If no reply is received by the hotel within a certain time limit, they may be auctioned to the hotel employees as per the hotel rules.

-If the lost belongings are found in the public areas and the guest is still residing in the hotel then housekeeping department keeps those items with them till any complaint is made at the front office or in the lobby.
-In this case, a customer is required to give a description of the article which is lost before that item is shown to the guest.
+If the lost belongings are found in the public areas and the guest is still residing in the hotel then the housekeeping department keeps those items with them till any complaint is made at the front office or in the lobby.
+In this case, a customer is required to describe the article that is lost before that item is shown to the guest.

 2. Fire in the hotel:

 As soon as the fire is detected and intimated to the front desk, the first thing to do is to inform the telephone department.
 In most hotels, the telephone department plays a pivotal role in alarming the hotel.
-In a smaller hotel which has the telephone, the department is merged with the front office, there the first job is to call the fire department of that city for the help.
+In a smaller hotel that has a telephone, the department is merged with the front office, there the first job is to call the fire department of that city for help.

-The members of the fire response team in the hotely must guide the guest through the fire exit map and help in extinguishing the fire by the use of appropriate fire extinguishers (Foam for electrical fires and oil fires, water for the general fires and so on.)
+The members of the fire response team in the hotel must guide the guest through the fire exit map and help in extinguishing the fire by the use of appropriate fire extinguishers (Foam for electrical fires and oil fires, water for general fires, and so on.)

 3. Death In Hotel:

-The front office/Housekeeping should inform the General Manager, the security officer and call for the hotel doctor.
-No alarm is raised and none of the other guest staying at the hotel to be informed about this incidence.
+The front office/Housekeeping should inform the General Manager, and the security officer and call for the hotel doctor.
+No alarm is raised and none of the other guests staying at the hotel are informed about this incident.
 The General Manager may decide to call the police.
-The guest room to be sealed until police arrive and all formalities are over.
-People known to the deceased guest is to be contacted through the addresses entered in the registration card.
+The guest room is to be sealed until police arrive and all formalities are over.
+People known to the deceased guest are to be contacted through the addresses entered in the registration card.

 4. Accidents in the Hotel Premises: